 We are lucky that fish stalls are still operating this late in the afternoon and there are plenty of smoked fish, jars of all kinds of pickled seafood and packets of frozen seafood as well.
 Even with only a small portion of the fish market open, you can see that seafood is plentiful here and the produce is really fresh.

 I admire the delicious-looking smoked fish steaks and the stall holder hands me some to try.
 They are delicious and not expensive at all.
 If we could take food home, I’d certainly be buying supplies from here.

-Situated in the very heart of Bergen, the Bergen Fish Market is definitively worth a visit.Please let me know what you thought of this post...
-I'm dying to find out...
+Situated in the very heart of Bergen, the Bergen Fish Market is definitively worth a visit.Now it's your turn.
+I want to know what you think.
+Comment below with a quick response...